Saved from Development Hell

 - Although it eventually got a 2005 release in the wake of Doom 3, the Doom movie first began its life as a rumor shortly after the runaway success of the first game, and then a flurry of studio developments, press releases and wild fan rumors after Doom 2 proved even more successful.
 At one point, according to the stories, Terry Gilliam was interested in directing, and Arnold Schwarzenegger would have starred as the space marine, but then it sank back into development hell for another decade.

-- The fourth Terminator film, which also burned in said Development Hell during its production as well.
+- The fourth film, Terminator Salvation, which also burned in said Development Hell during its production as well.
 There were seven writers of the script when you include Jonathan Nolan and the two guys who actually did the original script, and the ending was fundamentally altered after test audiences reacted negatively.
 It shows.

 - And the fifth and sixth proposed Terminator films look headed in the same direction.
 First the production company of the fourth bankrupted, then the hedge fund they owed money to became the rights holders before selling them to Megan Ellison's Annapurna Films.
 Who says more films are in the works, with the fifth scheduled to 2015.